chrisjmccormick/simsearch/README.md

 Step 2: Run the script `parseMHC.py`.
 This will use CorpusBuilder to create a gensim corpus from the commentary.
 This will take a couple minutes.
 Finally, the resulting CorpusBuilder object is used to create a SimSearch object, and this is saved to the subdirectory `/mhc_corpus/`.

 Step 3: Run the script `playWithSimSearch.py`.
 This will load the SimSearch object from disk, then perform some example searches.

+### Description of Examples
+Inside `playWithSimSearch.py` you'll find two examples (each one defined in a separate subroutine, so you can choose which to run).

+*Example 1*: This example takes a particular section of the MHC text, and searches for closest matches to it in the corpus.
+It also interprets the top match, displaying which words contributed most to the similarity.

+*Example 2*: This example clusters the entire MHC corpus with k-means and displays the top words for each resulting cluster.

 ## Building a Corpus - From Plain Text to Vectors.
 The CorpusBuilder takes a collection of documents in the form of unprocessed plain text, and converts them into bag-of-words style vectors.